John W. Davis: Early career

-After his one term in the legislature, Davis became the county party chairman for 12 years.
+After his one term in the legislature, Davis became the Harrison County party chairman for 12 years.
 He was also a delegate to the 1904 Democratic National Convention and voted for the more conservative candidate, Alton B. Parker.
 The populism of William Jennings Bryan never appealed to him, and he was pleased to see the Democrats moving in Parker's direction.

 He represented West Virginia in the U.S. House of Representatives from 1911 to 1913, where he was one of the authors of the Clayton Antitrust Act.
 Davis also served as one of the impeachment managers in the successful impeachment trial of Judge Robert W. Archbald.
 He served as U.S. Solicitor General from 1913 to 1918.
 As Solicitor General, he successfully argued in Guinn v.
-United States for the illegality of Oklahoma's "grandfather law".
-That law exempted residents descended from a voter registered in 1866 (i.e. whites) from a literacy test which effectively disenfranchised blacks.
+United States for the unconstitutionality of the grandfather clause in Oklahoma's constitution.
+It exempted residents descended from a voter registered in 1866 (i.e. whites) from a literacy test that effectively disenfranchised blacks.
 Davis's personal posture differed from his position as an advocate.
 Throughout his career, he could separate his personal views and professional advocacy.

-Davis served as Wilson's ambassador to Great Britain from 1918 to 1921, he reflected deep Southern support for Wilsonianism, based on a reborn Southern patriotism, a distrust of the Republican Party, and a resurgence of Anglophilism.
+Davis served as President Wilson's ambassador to Great Britain from 1918 to 1921.
+He reflected deep Southern support for Wilsonianism, based on a reborn Southern patriotism, a distrust of the Republican Party, and a resurgence of Anglophilism.
 Davis proselytized in London for the League of Nations based on his paternalistic belief that peace depended primarily on Anglo-American friendship and leadership.
 He was disappointed by Wilson's mismanagement of the treaty ratification and by Republican isolationism and distrust of the League.
+In his diaries Davis kept records of various developments in British politics at that time, such as social reform proposals and enactments such as unemployment insurance, profit-sharing, a minimum wage law, and an eight-hour law.
+Davis's diary also noted how prime minister David Lloyd George stated “that not only was his programme liberal but so liberal that his programme shocked an American Democrat.”

+Davis was elected a member of the American Philosophical Society in 1924.